ibm-cloud-docs/vpc/hpvs-encrypt-log-message.md

    ```
    {: codeblock}

   6. Complete the `user-data.yaml` with the output of of Step 2 and 5.
-Please refer to the sample `user-data.yaml` for correct schema.
-Please note the `hyper-protect-basic` token approach to implement hybrid encryption, as it's used throughout **IBM Cloud Hyper Protect Virtual Server for VPC**
+Refer to the sample `user-data.yaml` for correct schema.
+Note the `hyper-protect-basic` token approach to implement hybrid encryption, as it's used throughout IBM Cloud Hyper Protect Virtual Server for VPC.

 ## Create your Hyper Protect Virtual Server instance
 {: #create-virtual-server}